Police SEARCH Assessment Centre Guide – How to Prepare?

 Test practice is the key to test success

-You can double your chances of success by practicing the SEARCH assessment centre tests beforehand.
+You can double your chances of success by practicing the SEARCH assessment tests beforehand.
 Get hold of practice tests by clicking here: Police assessment centre psychometric tests.

 Vital Preparation Exercise